ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring how the audience evolved with me
+   - Exploring what i learned about human nature
    - Finding the satirical angle
    - Making it relatable and timeless